brn-maker/digital_resume/README.md

-# digital_resume
+# Digital Resume Project

-A simple personal resume website built in HTML
+This is a simple resume website built with HTML and hosted using GitHub Pages.

+## Features
+- Basic info in HTML
+- Public portfolio
+- Live website via GitHub Pages

+## Author
+Brian Koome